sunilChandurkar/myownapi/readme.md

 ## Laravel PHP Framework

-This is a Laravel 5 Restful API.
+This is a Laravel 5 Restful API built from a Udemy tutorial by Juan Mezgonzalez.